DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-08-Precision_over_power.md

 "From Malvek," Milo said.

-"Among others."
-Elyra's expression was grim.
+Elyra's expression became grim.
 "There are people who collect resonance practitioners.
 Not to teach them.
 To use them.
 And a partnership like yours—" she gestured at Jason, "—is rare enough to be valuable.
 Which makes you a target."

 "So what do we do?"
 Lina asked.